 Use in the United States

 Well known French carbon steel cookware brand De Buyer has been making carbon steel pans since the early 1800s, and they are still making and selling carbon steel kitchen items today.
-Why aren’t we all using carbon steel pans?
+Unfortunately, their frying pan has tested positive for lead on the inside of the pan!

 Although I don’t know ANYONE that uses carbon steel in their home kitchen, I have seen carbon steel pans in use in various restaurant kitchens, although I didn’t know what they were when I first saw them!